-In 1985, Steve returned to the Antitrust Division of the Justice Department as Deputy Assistant Attorney General.
-As a political appointee, he was responsible for coordinating the Reagan Administration’s policy positions on antitrust matters, including all antitrust legislation.
-Steve was also responsible for all Antitrust Division appellate matters and, in this capacity, argued before the United States Supreme Court as amicus curiæ on behalf of the United States in 324 Liquor Corp. v.
-Duffy, 107 SCT 720 (1987).
+In 1985, Steve returned to the Antitrust Division of the Justice Department as Deputy Assistant Attorney General, where he was responsible for coordinating policy positions on antitrust matters, including all antitrust legislation and Antitrust Division appellate matters.
+In this role, he argued before the United States Supreme Court as amicus curiae on behalf of the United States in 324 Liquor Corp. v.
+Duffy, 479 U.S. 335 (1987).

-Over the course of his career, Steve has served in numerous professional, civic and business organizations.
-Most recently, Steve was appointed by Senate Majority Leader Frist to serve on the Antitrust Modernization Commission.
-Composed of 12 appointees, the Commission is charged with examining the broad scope of the nation’s antitrust laws and determining what, if any, changes might be appropriate and beneficial to our 21st century economy.
+Steve has served in numerous professional, civic, and business organizations.
+In 2004, Steve was appointed by Senate Majority Leader Frist to serve on the Antitrust Modernization Commission.
+Composed of 12 appointees, the Commission was charged with examining the broad scope of the nation’s antitrust laws and determining what, if any, changes might be appropriate and beneficial to our 21st century economy.